What Causes Concrete Sidewalks to Crack, Sink, and Heave?Posted on May 29, 2020 by Rafael Cantillo

 Concrete will heave when the ground beneath it shifts.
 One of the most common reasons, as stated earlier, is ground changes due to freezing and thawing.
 If the ground below concrete becomes moist and freezes, it will expand upward and cause heaving.
 Clay soils in particular can expand simply from absorbing too much moisture.
 In these cases, heaving can happen even in climates like California's where it doesn't get below freezing often.
 The opposite case can occur as well.
 If the ground dries out too much, it will shift downward and cause the concrete to heave in that direction.
 Many other things can cause heaving also, such as dead tree roots decaying away and causing the ground to collapse into the void they left.

-The dangers of damaged concrete
+What are the dangers of damaged concrete?

 When concrete gets damaged, it causes a very serious trip hazard.
 Tripping on concrete is one of the more serious falls someone can take on your property because people tend to fall forward when tripping.
 Rather than landing on their backside, which provides some natural protection, they'll land on their wrists.
 This can sprain the wrist, injure the rotator cuff, or even break the person's arm.